rui-zhang-ocean/RSKtools/README.md

 Current stable version: 1.5.3 (2017-06-07)

-RSKtools is a simple Matlab toolbox to open RSK SQLite files generated by RBR instruments.
+RSKtools is a simple Matlab toolbox designed to open RSK SQLite files generated by RBR instruments.
 This repository is for the development version of the toolbox -- for the "officially" distributed version go to:

 [http://www.rbr-global.com/support/matlab-tools](http://www.rbr-global.com/support/matlab-tools)

-Please note, RSktools requires MATLAB R2013b or later.
+Please note, RSKtools requires MATLAB R2013b or later.

 ## What does RSKtools do?